At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

-on the positive half-line with an absorbing boundary at the origin.
-Here a blow-up at time $t$ corresponds to a nonzero value of $\Delta L_t$, specified by (\ref{eq:BU_PhysicalCondition}) as mentioned above.
-Noting that the nonlinearity `$dL_t$' gives the flux of mass across the origin, this evolution equation provides the connection between \eqref{MV} and the mathematical neuroscience literature discussed in Section \ref{Sect:lit_review} below.
-See Section \ref{subsec:SPDE} for further details. \end{rem}
+on the positive half-line with an absorbing boundary at the origin (where we recall that the jump sizes $\Delta L_t$ are specified by \eqref{eq:BU_PhysicalCondition} as mentioned above).
+Noting that the nonlinearity `$dL_t$' gives the flux of mass across the origin, this evolution equation provides the connection between \eqref{MV} and the mathematical neuroscience literature discussed below.
+We refer to Section \ref{subsec:SPDE} for further details, but we note here that the equation is quite different from typical stochastic PDEs treated in the literature, as it is nonlocal in space, and, in time, one cannot expect anything like absolute continuity of $L$ or, say, $dL_t=\ell_t dY_t$ for an exogenous driver $Y$. \end{rem}